The government introduced a third lockdown on 5 January 2021, and a 4 step roadmap to ending the lockdown was announced on the 22 February 2021.

 SPACE stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place

-The guidance is detailed, and encompasses carrying out effective risk assessments, advice around protection for workforces, PPE guidelines, managing inbound and outbound goods and temporary works at historic sites.
+The guidance for reopening at the end of lockdown is detailed, and encompasses carrying out effective risk assessments, advice around protection for workforces, PPE guidelines, managing inbound and outbound goods and temporary works at historic sites.

 The guidance also includes the need to contribute to the government’s Track and Trace system, by collecting and temporarily storing your visitors’ data for 21 days.